Houzz/JSONCast/README.md

     ${SRCROOT}/cast -c -n "$INPUT_FILE_PATH" "$DERIVED_SOURCES_DIR/$INPUT_FILE_BASE.swift"

+Now create the cast script, in terminal cd to your project dir and type:

+    ln -s path/to/cast-script/main.swift cast

+Now try adding a .cast file to your project and it should compile.

+###Command line options:

+The cast scripts accepts the following command line options:

+__-c__
-The -c command line option can be used if you want to capitalize the key names, so a property named "age" will use the key "Age".
+Capitalize the key names, so a property named "age" will use the key "Age".
 Without the -c key names are the same as property names, that is the property "age" will use the key "age."
 In the output files put `${DERIVED_SOURCES_DIR}/${INPUT_FILE_BASE}.swift` as the output file.

+__-i__
+Case insensitve keys.
+The keys in the dictionary are case insensitve, so the property "age" will match the key "Age" or "AGE" or any case variation.

+__-n__
 If the -n command line option is specified, empty strings in the JSON (e.g. `"a": ""`) will be mapped to nil String? values.
 Without it the will map to empty strings.

-Now create the cast script, in terminal cd to your project dir and type:

-    ln -s path/to/cast-script/main.swift cast

-Now try adding a .cast file to your project and it should compile.

 ## Advanced Usage